Articles on current page (1-3 of 3)

 The second of my two articles covering features added in Python 3.3, this one talks about a large number of changes to the standard library, especially in network and OS modules.
 I also discuss implicit namespace packages, which are a bit niche but can be useful for maintaining large families of packages.

-This is the 4th of the 29 articles that currently make up the “Python 3 Releases” series, the first of which was What’s New in Python 3.0.
-This article was preceded by What’s New in Python 3.2.
+This is the 5th of the 35 articles that currently make up the “Python 3 Releases” series, the first of which was What’s New in Python 3.0.

 February 2021